ShengaoYi/Sub-meter-surfaces-albedo-prediction/README.md

-# 🌇 Sub-Meter Urban Surface Albedo Prediction for U.S. Cities
+# 🌇 Sub-Meter Urban Surface Albedo Prediction for 34 U.S. Cities based on Deep Learning

 This repository contains the full codebase, data pipeline, and model implementation for the project: